SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ### Logging

-`./lib/utils/log.js` takes care of logging information of various kinds (normal, debug, error) to the console in ways we find useful.
+`./lib/utils/log.js` takes care of logging information of various kinds (normal, debug, error) to the command line in ways we hope are useful.
 We should probably find a logging library instead, but this is what we have for now.
 An important feature is that it ensures the messages clearly belong to ALKiln and not to some other process.

 ### session_vars.js